bebop/poly/README.md

 * **Reproducible:** Poly is well tested and designed to be used in industrial, academic, and hobbyist settings.
 No more copy and pasting strings into random websites to process the data you need.

 * **Ambitious:** Poly's goal is to be the most complete, open, and well used collection of computational synthetic biology tools ever assembled.
-If you like our dream and want to support us please star this repo, request a feature, or open a pull request.
+If you like our dream and want to support us please star this repo, request a feature, open a pull request, or [sponsor the project](https://github.com/TimothyStiles).

 ## Documentation